Export groups of products of animal origin: use 30-day support attestations to prove health and traceability

 - approval or registration status of the suppliers

-The certifying officer will physically inspect a representative sample of the products to ensure the information provided in the SA is accurate and valid.
+The certifying officer will also carry out checks on a sample of the products to make sure the information provided in the 30-day SA is correct.

-- their description matches that declared by the supplier
+- description matches that declared by the supplier

-- they are fully packaged for the final consumer
+- is fully packaged for the final consumer

-- any available identification marking matches the description in the SA
+- has identification marking that matches the description in the SA

 - a physical inspection of the manufacturing or processing site